 Stanley Park is a large urban park that contains a large variety of recreational facilities, trails, beaches and lakes.

-In addition, the park is home to tourist attractions like the Vancouver Aquarium, totem poles, and the famous Seawall.
+In addition, Stanley Park is home to tourist attractions like the Vancouver Aquarium, totem poles, and the famous Seawall.

 Stanley Park is 405 hectares making it one of the largest urban parks in the world.